yourpunk/game-inventory-system/README.md

 This was developed as a university group project, but the repository is maintained for educational and portfolio purposes.

 ## 👥 Contributors
 This project was developed as part of a university coursework in database systems.
-Special thanks to **Aleksandra Soboleva** and **David Lukášek** for their contributions.
+Special thanks to **Aleksandra Kenig** and **David Lukášek** for their contributions.

 ### 📩 Feel free to reach out if you have any questions or suggestions!